feather-wallet/feather-site/content/ideas/ideas.md

 ---

+**FCMP++ Beta**

+With FCMP++ testnet rapidly approaching, I'm aiming towards getting a FCMP++-ready beta release out, to give users the opportunity to play around on the testnet and report issues.

+**Translations**

+Write a glossary / style guide.
+Ready the codebase for translations.
+Hire a professional translator or set up a weblate for community translations.

 **Practical Multisig UX**

+Evaluate kayabaNerve's FROST-inspired multisig implementation as a more robust replacement for the wallet2 implementation.

 Replace PyBitmessage as the message transport layer for the MMS with a new self-hostable message service, rethinking multisig wallet setup and abstracting away the MMS in wallets as much as possible.